INTERNATIONAL PEACE CONFERENCE 2020: THE EYELAND

 THE CONFERENCE

-During a three-day conference, 400 participants of over 105 nationalities, take part in a wide variety of engagements.
+During the conference, 150 participants of over 100 nationalities take part in a wide variety of engagements.
 Workshops led by youth, who have either experienced the absence of peace or with personal ties to various forms of conflict, offer unique insights and solution-based discussions.
 Peacemakers, challengers, advocates, and experts from around the world share their knowledge and inspire through lectures and leaded debates.
 The intercultural evenings and performances add a sense of optimism and understanding, a sense of hope and purpose.

-During a three-day conference, 400 participants of over 105 nationalities, take part in a wide variety of engagements.
+During the conference, 150 participants of over 100 nationalities take part in a wide variety of engagements.
 Workshops led by youth, who have either experienced the absence of peace or with personal ties to various forms of conflict, offer unique insights and solution-based discussions.
 Peacemakers, challengers, advocates, and experts from around the world share their knowledge and inspire through lectures and leaded debates.
 The intercultural evenings and performances add a sense of optimism and understanding, a sense of hope and purpose.